kaiewiggins/kaiewiggins.github.io/_posts/2024-02-28-authors-note-flatliners.md

 category: news
 ---

 Sometimes there are stories you just aren’t equipped to tell.
-The one that became "The Patron Saint of Flatliners" (published in *[Mysterion](https://www.mysteriononline.com/)*, Patreon exclusive until March 28, 2024) is one of them.
+The one that became "The Patron Saint of Flatliners" (first published in *[Mysterion]([https://www.mysteriononline.com/](https://www.mysteriononline.com/2024/03/the-patron-saint-of-flatliners.html))*, March 2024) is one of them.

 I wrote the earliest version of it the summer after my best friend lost a young member of her extended family to the Vancouver drug toxicity crisis.